alsy1035-ship-it/git-course/README.md

 🕳Day 3: internet was off for the whole day so i couldnt open any videos.

-🕳Day 4: i made another simple card but this time i used probes. things i learned today: 1_css is a bitch when it comes to spacing out your items 2_i can just add the projects with its css as a component without needing to delete it now need for tags just link the component to the app component
+🕳Day 4: i made another simple card but this time i used probes. things i learned today:
+1-css is a bitch when it comes to spacing out your items 2-i can just add the projects with its css as a component without needing to delete it now need for tags just link the component to the app component
+3-i need to watch a video on spacing and sizing stuff in css